 In light of the foregoing, taxpayers must stay updated on the TP requirements in order to achieve full compliance and avoid the stiff administrative penalties that come with non-compliance.

-This TP Survey was conducted in 2021 to determine how taxpayers are dealing with the lingering impact that COVID-19 has had on their businesses, assess their awareness of TP compliance requirements and TP risk assessment, and to gauge their TP audit experience.
-We are pleased to present to you our findings from the fifth edition of our survey, which had 71 respondents representing the major industry sectors.
+This TP survey was conducted in 2021 to determine how taxpayers are dealing with the lingering impact that COVID-19 has had on their businesses, assess their awareness of TP compliance requirements and TP risk assessment, and gauge their TP audit experience.
+We are pleased to present the findings from the fifth edition of our survey, which had 71 respondents representing the major industry sectors.

 Based on the feedback provided, we observed a consistent level of TP compliance with the relevant regulations by the respondents as in the previous years, in addition to significant adoption of the electronic filing platform.
 Also, in respect of the Income Tax (Country-by-Country Reporting) Regulations, there is a high level of awareness and compliance as taxpayers in Nigeria are quickly embracing the changes in the ever-evolving TP landscape.

 Generally, the high level of awareness and compliance may be a result of the stringent administrative penalties imposed on defaulting taxpayers.
 We also noted that most taxpayers have put measures in place to deal with the effects of COVID-19.
 Revenue remains the most impacted aspect of their business operations, while cashflow is now the least affected.